What Can Landlords Claim as Business Expenses?

 Most landlords claim mileage costs unless the vehicle use is exclusive to the business, like a van.

-To make a claim, keep a mileage log that shows the date of the trip, the start, and finish locations, and the distance travelled.
+To make a claim, keep a mileage log showing the trip's date, the start and finish locations, and the distance travelled.

 Travel between rental properties is allowed, but trips from home to a let property and back are only allowed if the journey is purely for business.